Graham Wood is Executive Editor of Digital Media for REALTOR® Magazine. He can be reached at firstname.lastname@example.org.

 In drought-stricken California, one real estate pro's backlash against aggressive development has helped to establish common ground with clients and the community.

 Though Tom Fendley is proud that some of the best chardonnays in the world hail from his backyard, he's not blind to the toll that Sonoma County's wineries are taking on drought-stricken California.
-The 400-plus area wineries use more than a billion gallons of water annually, even as the state imposed water restrictions in January to cope with its driest four years on record.
+The 400-plus area wineries use more than a billion gallons of water annually, even as the state imposed water restrictions in January 2015 to cope with its driest four years on record at the time.
 But conservation in Wine Country falls squarely on home owners because agricultural enterprises such as vineyards are largely exempt from the state's orders.

 Even so, developers are pushing for another winery, which would be among the largest in the county under its current proposal.
 Fendley says if the project is given a green light, the water supply available to residents could be further depleted.